 Production and Distribution

-Outpost relies on Ghost to make production and distribution simple.
+Outpost relies on Ghost to make newsletter production and distribution simple.

-Ghost's post and newsletter creation system is unified, so you can write a simple post, or write a post that is also sent out to just members, and send a newsletter that does or doesn't show up on your site’s front page.
+Ghost's post and newsletter creation system is unified, so you can write a simple post, or write a post that is also sent out to just paid members.
+Outpost augments this by making it simple to send different versions to paid and free members, without having two posts show up on your site’s front page .

 Ghost is modern, fast and open-source.
-Crucially, the concept of membership is built into it, so member-only or paid-member only content is simple to make and never shown to non-members.
+Crucially, the concept of membership is built into it, so member-only or paid-member only content is simple to make and is never shown to non-members.
+Users can't get around this using an adblocker, an incognito browser, or any of the many other tricks that get past paywalls.

-We also provide analytics that are useful, not just ones that make you feel good.
+We provide analytics that are useful, not just ones that make you feel good.

 As for privacy, our entire publishing system respects reader privacy and is GDPR- and CCPA-compliant.